 Dec 1, 2025

 What is Edge AI?
-An Introductory Guide to Understanding the Differences from Cloud in 3 Minutes
+A Beginner's Guide to Understand the Differences with the Cloud in 3 Minutes

 Recently, the term "Edge AI" has been frequently heard.

-However, there are many who wonder, "What is the difference from Cloud AI?" and "In what situations is it used?"
+However, I think many of you may be wondering, "What is the difference from Cloud AI?" or "In what scenarios is it used?"

-This article will gently explain the mechanisms and benefits of Edge AI so that even those hearing about it for the first time can understand.
+In this article, I will gently explain the mechanism and benefits of Edge AI in a way that even those who are hearing about it for the first time can understand.

 What does 'Edge' in Edge AI mean?

-First, let’s clarify the meaning of the term.
+First, let's clarify the meaning of the terms.

-• Edge … the "edge" of the network, meaning the field side
+• Edge … the "edge" of the network, that is, the site side

-• Edge AI … technology that operates AI on the device side at the field instead of the cloud
+• Edge AI … technology that runs AI on the device side at the site rather than in the cloud

-Send data to the cloud → AI computes in the cloud → Receive results back
+Send data to the cloud → AI calculates in the cloud → Result is returned

-Edge AI, on the other hand, is the idea of not relying entirely on the cloud and making decisions as much as possible on the field-side devices.
+Edge AI, on the other hand, is the approach to not rely entirely on the cloud and make decisions as much as possible on devices at the site.

 • Smartphones